Can websites in Google search results still be dangerous?

 These pages may only be visible for a short time, but that can still be enough to affect users.

 Sometimes the unsafe result is not a fake website at all, but a legitimate site that has been compromised.
-Recent WordPress incidents have shown that malicious content can be inserted through trusted plugins and, in some cases, shown mainly to search engine crawlers while site owners continue to see a normal looking website.
-That matters because a result can appear familiar or established and still reflect a hidden compromise.
+Documented WordPress incidents have shown that malicious content can be introduced through previously trusted components and, in some cases, presented differently to search engines while the website owner continues to see apparently normal pages.

 What these pages try to do